jamesfricker/bobcat-sdk/README.md

 11. Support for every interface Vyper provides (these are the most common), with the exception of eip2612.

+12. The ability to distill builtin functions to basic types to reduce codesize if needed.
+Most functions will ship with a form to use Result and Option, but also the ability to get the raw values and a simple bool value if needed.
+This is because Result and Option respectively have an impact on code, with Option having a lesser impact.
+Programmers trying to reduce their codesize presence might wish to reduce their use of these.

 ## Non-goals

 1. Test mocking features (like setting the sender).
 Use ArbOS-Foundry for e2e testing!